glynawe/Vanilla/vanilla.md

 A module or interface's *global names* are the names of all its descriptions.

-### Programs

-A *program* is a module that contains a procedure declaration named `main`, which will be the first procedure to be executed.

 ### Example

-This very cut-down program defines strings and generic sets as abstract data types.
+This very simplified program defines strings and generic sets as abstract data types.
 They are then used to create sets of strings.

     interface COMPARABLE =
         type T;